lunixbochs/ActualVim/README.md

 Everything you like about using Sublime Text 3, and everything you like about typing in vim.

-Actual uses an embedded [Neovim](https://neovim.io/) instance to accurately manipulate each Sublime Text buffer as though you were editing the text directly in vim, without breaking *any* Sublime Text features (aside from multiple selection for now).
+Actual uses an embedded [Neovim](https://neovim.io/) instance to accurately manipulate each Sublime Text buffer as though you were editing the text directly in vim, while the Sublime Text interface, features, and plugins continue to work (see end of README for caveats).

 This isn't a remote terminal UI like gvim and other vim frontends.
-Text modification and selections are bidirectionally synced.
-You can still use the entire native Sublime interface, including plugins.
+Text modification and selections are bidirectionally synced into the actual Sublime Text UI.

 Why?
 ----